Anthony Hardy: Murder of Zoe Parker

-The other Thames sex worker murder that was linked to Hardy was that of Zoe Parker, who had last been seen in Hounslow in December 2000 before her dismembered torso was found in the river.
+Another murder that was linked to Hardy was that of Zoe Parker, who had last been seen in Hounslow in December 2000 before her dismembered torso was found in the river.
 Possible links between Hardy and the Parker case were noted in the press as soon as he was apprehended in January 2003, with detectives saying that "he is a suspect for the unsolved murders of any women whose bodies have been cut up and dumped".
 The lower half of Parker's body was never found.
 Investigators were of the opinion that the body had been cut up with something sharp like a Samurai sword.

 Parker's incomplete body had been found on 17 December 2000, 11 days after she disappeared.
 The torso was found next to Chelsea Harbour on the Thames.
 She was 24 years old and was also known as Cathy Dennis.
 She travelled around west London seeking clients, moving between Isleworth, Feltham, Hounslow and sometimes the West End, and on the night she disappeared she was in Hounslow.
 She was said to have often started up conversations with strangers.
 On the night she went missing she was seen with two men described as white and with dark hair.
 One was wearing a white casual jacket, dark trousers and white trainers.
 The other man was stocky and wearing dark clothing.
 Investigators also asked for a woman named Carmen or Carmel to come forward as they believed she had information on the murder, saying she was apparently a friend of Parker and came from the Hounslow or Isleworth area.

 Other cases

 Two of the murders linked to Hardy occurred in Nottinghamshire, near to where Hardy grew up in Burton-on-Trent.

 In 2013, high-profile criminologist David Wilson released a documentary on Hardy as part of his Killers Behind Bars: The Untold Story series, in which he examined claims Hardy could be linked to the murders of London sex workers Sharon Hoare in Fulham in 1991 and Christine McGovern in Walthamstow in 1995.

+In 2021, police investigated if Fred the Head, an unidentified decedent found in Burton upon Trent in 1971, may have been a victim of Hardy, a theory originating in a Facebook group dedicated to identifying the body.